devlumo/priorities-list/README.md

 ## Steps to run

 - Fork repo
+- Install docker if not installed
-- Run `docker compose up` in root directory
+- Run `docker-compose up` command in terminal in root directory
-- Check localhost:3000 !
+- Go to localhost:3000